3 Big Tech CEOs, 3 ways of spinning privacy

 You get the feeling these carefully crafted words aren’t just meant for the people in the room, and they’re not.
 They’re addressing multiple audiences.

 They’re talking to Washington.
 Trust in tech companies has eroded sharply in the past few years, and lawmakers are looking hard at ways of legislating how Big Tech can and cannot collect and use personal data.
 Big Tech expects some form of privacy legislation in the style of the European GDPR, but its lobbyists are working hard in Washington to shape the legislation into something easy to comply with.
 Projecting a privacy-conscious image can only help.
 Lawmakers–like Elizabeth Warren and many on the New Left–are thinking hard about how to reduce tech companies’ outgrown market power.
-So tech companies are trying to remind the world of the good they do, because antitrust law usually sticks when a company’s outsized power is harming consumers more than helping them.
+So tech companies are trying to remind the world of the good they do, because antitrust law usually sticks when a company’s outsize power is harming consumers more than helping them.

 They’re talking to Wall Street.
 Investors big and small want to hear about the addictive new products and features on the horizon, increases in customer numbers, and assurances that no onerous, growth-stifling privacy regulation is on the horizon.